 As the trees start to leaf out and the world around me starts to turn green, I begin to get that itch again.
-I do not do much winter fishing just because I despise cold weather, but as soon as temperatures start to rise I try to get back out there.
-However, in March and April fishing can be hit and miss.
-Overall, I have much better luck during summer months.
+I do not do much winter fishing just because I despise cold weather, but as soon as temperatures start to rise, I try to get back out there.
+However, in March and April, fishing can be hit-and-miss.
+Overall, I have much better luck during the summer months.
 However, there are some tips and tricks to help you find success in those early springtime fishing months.

 Springtime Fishing Tips

 My go-to springtime fish has always been trout.
 There are plenty of good rivers and streams in the Midwest where you will find rainbows, cutthroats, and browns.
-These fish love cold, spring-fed waters so the spring is an ideal time to go.
-Many years my father and I have gone turkey hunting in April, but brought out trout gear for evenings.
+These fish love cold, spring-fed waters, so the spring is an ideal time to go.
+For many years, my father and I have gone turkey hunting in April but brought out trout gear for evenings.
 We would hunt all morning, take a nap, and then put on our waders for evening fishing.

 Many people assume that smallmouth will not bite when the water is colder in the spring.
-It is true that the fishing is not as easy as the summer months, but you just have to find where they are located.
+Indeed, the fishing is not as easy as in the summer months, but you just have to find where they are located.
 They will bite fine once you find the fish.
 The best areas to cast are where deep channels transition into shallow areas.
 These are typically found along points that jut into the lake.
-One you get a bite, keep fishing that same area.
+Once you get a bite, keep fishing that same area.